 After the event, you will have to be the one to start a conversation with the people who attended.
 With busy schedules, people won’t remember to let you know their feedback after the event.
 Follow up with your clients and prospects through one of these avenues.

-Send an email out to those who attended asking for general feedback and thank them for attending.
+You can send an email to people thanking them for attending and asking for feedback.
 Make your contact information easy to find in the email so they can call if they’d prefer to.

-Pick a reasonable hour— preferably not during business hours or late at night, and call attendees to ask how they liked the event.
+And speaking of calling . . . you can do that too!
+Pick a reasonable hour— preferably not during business hours, dinner hour, or late at night—and call attendees to ask how they liked the event.
 Be sure to thank them for coming.
 If you learned any personal information about them, ask about their job, kids, or dog.
 Get a conversation going and let them know that you’re always available to call if they need any information or help with their real estate needs.

 Evaluating the event’s success